Purdue-SoCET/gpu/README.md

 ### Emulator
 The emulator is a functional simulator that simulates the architectural correctness of the hardware.
 It can help validate software and compiler's effort, as well as provide expected output for the cycle-accurate simulator or RTL.

-### funcsim
+### Simulator
-funcsim is a cycle-accurate simulator that details the microarchitecture of the GPU.
+simulator is a cycle-accurate simulator that details the microarchitecture of the GPU.
 Performance counters should also be included to study the bottleneck of the design.